CHILIpReading/.github/profile/README.md

 To do that, two computers are used.
 One will be qualified as laptop which represent the robot and will mainly manage the data collection and the other one, the computer,has a GPU and will do the audio visual speech recognition (AVSR).

+To connect the computers ros environments, you can follow [Husarnet tutorial](https://husarion.com/tutorials/ros-tutorials/5-running-ros-on-multiple-machines/)

 # Laptop repos overview

 ## camera